oddstream/aoc/README.md

 Discourage screen clutter, eg in Go use a `switch` rather than a nested cascade of `if else if else`.

 Use one logging/trace system, eg in Go use `log.Println`, in Lua use a simple `log` library.

+## Lessons

+1. Remove all irrelevant characters from input before processing it.
+(2023 day 1 part 1)
+2. Use maps

 ## Go helper library